The Bechdel Test (October 2024)

 I’m starting with Ella Fitzgerald for no reason other than her amazing voice.
 She was born in 1917, on April 25th (which film fans among you will know is the perfect date because it’s not too hot and not too cold, all you need is a light jacket), in Virginia, on the east coast of the US.
 Her parents never married and she was taken by her mother and step father to live in New York.
 At the age of 15 her mother died in a car accident and her life got a bit messy.
 She started skipping school (don’t do this), her grades suffered (as you’d expect), she worked as a lookout for a brothel (don’t do that) and worked for the mafia in an illegal gambling ring (definitely don’t do that).
 She ended up being placed in a correctional facility for delinquent girls, which I don’t think was as nice as it sounds.
 Somehow she came out the far end of this experience – the lesson there, I think, is that it’s never too late to start making good decisions.
 She became a performer, a singer and toured the country with her band.
 She had an incredible voice and had a huge influence on jazz, particularly in skat singing where she imitated the horn section using nonsense syllables.
 Ella said “It’s not where you came from, it’s where you’re going that counts” and where I’m going is 1955 when Marylin Monroe used her influence to get her a booking at the famous West Hollywood nightclub, the Mocambo (something that segregation made difficult).
 I’m leaving Ella there, but I’m not hopping over to Marylin Monroe, but Bonnie Greer who turned this story into a play in 2005.

 Bonnie Greer was born in 1948 in the west side of Chicago (I don’t know how well you know Chicago, but the West Side is the Brixton of the city: it’s been a gateway for immigrants and a place where poor, often African American, citizens can live, away from the richer neighbourhoods and central business district).
 She set out to be a lawyer, but was discouraged by a professor who didn’t think women should have a career in law and so switched to the theatre.
 In 1986 she escaped what she has described as the “shadow of death” in the Aids epidemic in New York and came to the UK where she has lived ever since.
 In her memoir, A Parallel Life, she writes about the experience of being a black American woman and speaks of a gap that was created by the transatlantic slave-trade.
 She says “That gap is the matrix of the Saudade – the Longing, I think, that all Africans in the West have, that is at the root of the blues and jazz and soul and rap.”
 That would take me back to Ella, the Queen of Jazz, really nicely, but I want to go on, not back, and so we discover that as well as being a playwright, and writer, Bonnie Greer is a novelist, critic and broadcaster.
-She is also an actor and played Joan of Arc in Paris.
+She is also an actor and played Joan of Arc in a play performed in Paris.

 And so Joan of Arc, born 1412, approximately, in northeastern France.
 She believed that she had been sent by the archangel Michael to save France from English domination.
-Honestly, that’s the least mad part of her story which basically fails the Bechdel test except that after meeting the Dauphin (the King of France’s son), she was sent to his mother-in-law in order to be physically examined to check that she hadn’t had sex with the devil.
+Honestly, that’s the least mad part of her story which would entirely fail the Bechdel test except that after meeting the Dauphin (the King of France’s son), she was sent to his mother-in-law in order to be physically examined to check that she hadn’t had sex with the devil.
 We have no record of what they said to each other, but since Joan had recently taken up wearing men’s clothes and went on from passing this exam (I really think it’s best we don’t ask) to be fitted for a suit of plate mail, I think we can imagine that they had a conversation about good tailoring and the difficulty of getting jerkins to fit.
 She then went to Orleans where the French were defending the city from an English siege and becoming demoralised, dispirited.
 She filled them with enthusiasm, renewed their willingness to fight and the English swiftly left.
 Joan encouraged the French leadership to take an active approach to ejecting the invaders from the Loire valley and retaking the city of Reims where the Dauphin was crowned.
 Unfortunately for Joan, the next two battles went against her and in the third she was captured by the Burgundians who handed her over to the English who tried her for blasphemy on the grounds of her choice of trousers and burnt her at the stake.
 It didn’t help them much – they managed to spin the war out for another 20 years, but eventually lost, convincingly, to the French.

 I started by setting out for Odysseus’ home in Ithaka and in Cavafy’s poem, Ithaka (which I might have to read in full next time), he says “don’t hurry the journey at all, better if it lasts for years so you’re old by the time you reach the island, wealthy with all you’ve gained on the way.”
 So what have we gained on our way from Ella Fitzgerald to Lupita Nyong’o?
 Ella said “It’s not where you came from, it’s where you’re going to that counts,” so I guess the question is where are you going, and the answer to that depends on how hard you’re working, and the crunch point comes in the next two weeks when there aren’t teachers to make you.
 It’s what you do when nobody’s looking that counts.
 Bonnie Greer reminds us that nothing is so miserable that we can’t come through it, that one can take inspiration from sadness and injustice without taking anything from the wrongness you’ve come through.
 I don’t know who needs to be reminded of that, but I know that some of you are finding life tough right now.
 I hope you can make a commitment to future you, make good decisions now to make things better for them.
 Joan of Arc and Lakshmibai remind us not to be limited by what society thinks our role is, but to shape our own lives.
 Lupita Nyong’o tells us not to chase beauty but compassion, to care more about how we make people feel than making ourselves look good, and Alison Bechdel tells us that if the only voices we hear are male, the only stories we hear are about men then we need to switch to a different movie.